A Lucid Dreamer

 Dream psychologists and dreams explained:

-Dream interpretation is normally conducted by dream psychologists who assign the meaning to dreams.
+Dream interpretation is normally conducted by dream psychologists who assign meaning to dreams.
 In ancient Greece and Egyptian societies, a dream was considered a supernatural communication or a divine one, whose interpretation was completed by people associated with spiritual powers.
 Dreams can be mysterious and baffling.
 In science, it is believed that dreams are what led to the discovery of the molecular structure of carbon atoms in the ring of benzene.
 With all this mystery surrounding dreams, it can leave you wondering what your dream is all about, and with that, what causes them.

 Apart from Sigmund Freud, other dream psychologists believe that dreams have a fixed meaning.
 For example, there are those who believe that, if you dream about onions, it means hard work and if you dream about oranges, it means better health.
 There also exist a whole array of dream dictionaries on the market which you can purchase and get a feel of what others think about particular dreams, but are they true?
 There is not only the psychological aspect of dreams but also the spiritual context of dreams.

-Apart from the above, there is a group of dream psychologists who believe that the dream originates from one’s unconscious.
+Apart from the above, there is a group of dream psychologists who believe that dream originates from one’s unconscious.
 They believe that dreams are valuable hints on how you are supposed to improve your life and keep off self-destruction.
 Carl Jung and Freud are famous in the field of interpretation with thousands of books written by them on dream analysis, from doctoral theses to pop culture dream dictionaries.
 It is important to note that, there is a desire to understand dreams.
-There are those people who go an extra mile by turning to vision to have real insight into their dreams.
+There are those people who go the extra mile by turning to vision to have real insight into their dreams.
 Anytime a dream happens it stirs up emotion; we are all eager to understand what the dreams are all about.

 How do you know what your dream means?